 Chapter 35 - Of Plots and New Perspectives

-Marc had realized what had happened as soon as he's seen Owain return alone after only minutes before rushing after a furious Severa.
+Marc had realized what had happened as soon as he saw Owain return alone after only minutes before rushing after a furious Severa.
 When Severa had returned later, sporting a scraped chin and appearing somehow both even angrier than before yet simultaneously self-satisfied, it had more than confirmed his realization.
 And seeing Morgan enter camp an hour later, her lip swollen and eyes red from tears, well it had made the whole thing really, really, really obvious.

 Morgan… he wasn't sure what he was supposed to do to help his sister right now.
 He knew she was hurting, that much was plain.
 But she'd refused all his attempts to talk to her about it, so he was just as in the dark as to what was bothering her as everyone else.
 On one hand he could relate, knowing what it was like to just bottle everything inside like she was trying to do.
 But then, it didn't excuse the way she was acting.
 It didn't excuse how she'd treated Inigo, at least when it came to physically lashing out.
 And it certainly didn't excuse how he'd seen her treat her daughter.